Skip to main content

 Kostya Kennedy

-Kostya Kennedy is an editorial director at Dotdash Meredith and a former senior writer at Sports Illustrated.
-He is the New York Times bestselling author of 56: Joe DiMaggio and the Last Magic Number in Sports (runner-up for the 2012 PEN/ESPN Award for Literary Sports Writing) and PETE ROSE: An American Dilemma.
-Both won the CASEY Award for Best Baseball Book of the Year.
-He has taught at Columbia and NYU, and lives with his wife and daughters in Westchester County, New York.
+Kostya Kennedy is the Editor in Chief of Premium Publishing at Dotdash Meredith.
+A former Senior Writer and Editor at Sports Illustrated, he is the author of TRUE: The Four Seasons of Jackie Robinson, as well as the New York Times bestsellers 56: Joe DiMaggio and the Last Magic Number in Sports and PETE ROSE: An American Dilemma.
+All three books won the CASEY Award for Best Baseball Book of the Year.
+He has taught at Columbia and New York University, and he lives in Westchester County, New York.

 Kostya Kennedy